TishoTM/eloquent-ci-relations/README.md

 if the foreign keys are set as strings and they differ in terms of uppercase vs lowercase.
 On eager loaded relations Eloquent builds a dictionary of the parent models and associates their related models by their keys.
 PHP is case-sensitive and therefore if the keys are different, then some of the related models will not be returned.
+This package simply normalizes the dictionary keys into lowercase.

 Example: